-What are the Covid rules where I live?

-Local lockdown rules: Check Covid restrictions in your area
+Covid rules: What are the restrictions in your area?

-Coronavirus rules vary depending on whether you live in England, Wales, Scotland or Northern Ireland.

-Millions of people are also affected by extra local restrictions.
-Find out what the rules are in your area by entering your postcode below.
+Check what the rules are in your area by entering your postcode or council name below.

-The rules highlighted in the search tool are a selection of the key restrictions in place in your area.
+The rules highlighted in the search tool are a selection of the key government restrictions in place in your area.

 Always check your relevant national and local authority website for more information on the situation where you live.
 Also check local guidance before travelling to others parts of the UK.

-All the guidance in our look-up comes from national government and local authority websites.
+All the guidance in our search look-up comes from national government websites.

 For more information on national measures see: